depeperwinkel

 Save:

-- keep your tena'adam in a closed container
+- store your tena'adam in a closed package

 - preferably store in a dark, dry and cool place

-Since ancient times, rue has been used to induce menstruation during pregnancy.
-And it's still used today.
-Therefore, it's advised not to use rue during pregnancy, especially not in high doses.
+Since antiquity, rue has been used to induce menstruation during pregnancy.
+And this is still done today.
+Hence the advice not to use rue when you are pregnant, and certainly not in high concentrations.
 The same applies to consuming the leaves.

 Share